ArgoreOfficial/ArgoreOfficial/README.md

 <br>

-Current opus is Wyvern, a 3D Game Engine focusing on (homebrew) cross-compatibility and easy of use. "write once, run everywhere"
+Mostly working on [Wyvern](https://github.com/argoreofficial/wyvern), a C++ 3D game engine with a focus on rendering speed and ease of use
 Occasionally doing some small projects, most often system or platform related stuff, like [template-based C++ reflection](https://github.com/ArgoreOfficial/Reflection) or a [PlayStation 1 premake script](https://github.com/ArgoreOfficial/PSn00bSDK-Premake).

 I wish to branch out my platform knowledge in the future, having only developed for Windows, Web (Emscripten), and PlayStation 5.
 Wyvern is one such project.